yonglin-wang/grades_out/README.md

 # Known Issues
 ## Displaying non-ascii names
 ### Problem
-If a non-ascii name is pasted and saved to the latte_grading_conversion.csv through a fancier word processor (such as Excel and Numbers), its encoding will confuse the program, causing either a program crash or the non-ascii character to be skipped.
+If a non-ascii name is pasted and saved to ```conv/latte_grading_conversion.csv``` through a fancier word processor (such as Excel and Numbers), its encoding will confuse the program, causing either a program crash or the non-ascii character to be skipped.

 Examples of such names include: é as in Mathéo, á as in János